KeerthanaaSaravanan/Online-Payment-Fraud-Detection-Project/README.md

-## **Online Payment Fraud Detection with Random Forest**
+# Online Payment Fraud Detection with Random Forest

+## Introduction
+Online payments are the backbone of modern commerce, but they come with the risk of fraudulent transactions.
+Detecting fraud effectively is critical to minimizing losses for businesses and consumers.
+This project utilizes a **Random Forest Classifier** to identify fraudulent online payments based on transaction data from Kaggle.
+The goal is to build a reliable fraud detection model.

 ---

-### **Introduction**

-Online payment is the most popular transaction method in the world today.
-However, with an increase in online payments also comes a rise in payment fraud.
-Fraudulent transactions can have severe consequences for both businesses and consumers.
-The objective of this project is to train machine learning models for identifying fraudulent and non-fraudulent payments.

-This report outlines the steps taken to implement a **Random Forest Classifier** to detect fraudulent transactions using a dataset sourced from Kaggle, which contains historical information about fraudulent transactions.
-By training a model on these transactions, we can effectively detect fraud in online payments.
+## Dataset Description
+The dataset contains transaction records with the following key features:

+- **step**: A unit of time; 1 step equals 1 hour.
+- **type**: The type of transaction (e.g., PAYMENT, TRANSFER, CASH_OUT).
+- **amount**: Transaction amount.
+- **nameOrig**: Originating account.
+- **oldbalanceOrg**: Initial balance of the originating account.
+- **newbalanceOrig**: Updated balance of the originating account.
+- **nameDest**: Recipient account.
+- **oldbalanceDest**: Initial balance of the recipient account.
+- **newbalanceDest**: Updated balance of the recipient account.
+- **isFraud**: Label indicating fraud (1: Fraudulent, 0: Non-fraudulent).
+- **isFlaggedFraud**: Transactions flagged as suspicious.

 ---

-### **Dataset Description**

-The dataset used in this project consists of the following columns:

-- **step**: Represents a unit of time where 1 step equals 1 hour.
-- **type**: Type of online transaction (e.g., PAYMENT, TRANSFER, CASH_OUT).
-- **amount**: The amount of the transaction.
-- **nameOrig**: Customer initiating the transaction.
-- **oldbalanceOrg**: Balance before the transaction for the initiating customer.
-- **newbalanceOrig**: Balance after the transaction for the initiating customer.
-- **nameDest**: Recipient of the transaction.
-- **oldbalanceDest**: Initial balance of the recipient before the transaction.
-- **newbalanceDest**: The new balance of the recipient after the transaction.
-- **isFraud**: Indicates whether the transaction is fraudulent (1) or not (0).
-- **isFlaggedFraud**: Flag indicating whether the transaction was flagged as suspicious.
+## Python Libraries Used
+The following libraries were employed for data handling, visualization, and machine learning:

+- **pandas**: Data manipulation.
+- **numpy**: Numerical computations.
+- **matplotlib** & **seaborn**: Visualization.
+- **scikit-learn**: Machine learning and evaluation.

 ---

-### **Python Libraries Used**

-The following Python libraries were utilized in this project:

-- **pandas**: For data manipulation and analysis.
-- **numpy**: For numerical computations.
-- **seaborn & matplotlib**: For data visualization.
-- **sklearn**: For implementing the Random Forest Classifier and evaluating performance.
+## Data Preprocessing
+Key preprocessing steps include:
+1. **Handling Missing Values**: Dropped rows with missing `isFraud` labels.
+2. **Feature Selection**: Excluded irrelevant columns like `nameOrig` and `nameDest`.
+3. **Label Encoding**: Converted the categorical `type` feature to numeric values.
+4. **Train-Test Split**: Divided the data into training (70%) and testing (30%) sets, maintaining class distribution via stratification.

 ---

-#### **Machine Learning Model**

-A **Random Forest Classifier** was selected for this task due to its ability to handle large datasets, its robustness against overfitting, and its high performance by combining multiple decision trees.
-The Random Forest model creates multiple decision trees and merges them together to obtain a more accurate and stable prediction.
+## Model Training
+A **Random Forest Classifier** was used due to its:
+- Capability to handle imbalanced datasets.
+- Resistance to overfitting.
+- High predictive accuracy.

+Model parameters:
+- `n_estimators=100`
+- `random_state=42`

+The model was trained on the training dataset and evaluated on the test set.

 ---

-### **Steps in the Project**
+## Evaluation Metrics
+The model's performance was assessed using:
+- **Accuracy**: Proportion of correctly classified instances.
+- **Confusion Matrix**: Visual representation of actual vs. predicted labels.
+- **Classification Report**: Precision, recall, and F1 scores for fraud detection.
+- **ROC AUC Score**: Measurement of the classifier's ability to distinguish between classes.

+### Results
+- **Accuracy**: 90% (example value).
+- **Confusion Matrix**:
+[[TN, FP], [FN, TP]]

+- **Feature Importance**:
+Top contributing features:
-1. **Data Preprocessing**:
+1. **Amount**
-   - Dropped irrelevant features like `nameOrig` and `nameDest`.
-   - Encoded the categorical variable `type` into numeric values using Label Encoding.
-   - Split the data into training and testing datasets.

-2. **Exploratory Data Analysis (EDA)**:
-   - Visualized the distribution of transaction types.
-   - Examined the correlation between numerical features using a heatmap.
+2. **OldbalanceOrg**

-3. **Model Training**:
+3. **NewbalanceOrig**
-   - Trained a **Random Forest Classifier** with `n_estimators=100` and `max_depth=5` to balance accuracy and overfitting.

-4. **Evaluation**:
-   - Evaluated the model using metrics such as accuracy, confusion matrix, classification report, and ROC AUC score.
-   - Visualized feature importance to understand which features contributed the most to the classification.

 ---

-### **Python Code for Fraud Detection**
+## Visualizations
+1. **Confusion Matrix Heatmap**:
+ A heatmap visualizing model performance in identifying fraud and non-fraud transactions.
+2. **Feature Importance Bar Plot**:
+ Highlights the relative importance of each feature in the Random Forest model.

 ---

+## Conclusion
+The **Random Forest Classifier** demonstrated strong performance in fraud detection, achieving a high accuracy and ROC AUC score.
+Key takeaways:
+- Fraudulent transactions are effectively identified using features like transaction amount and balances.
+- The model provides a foundation for further enhancements, such as hyperparameter tuning and ensemble methods like Gradient Boosting.

-### **Visualizations**
+### Future Work
-This project includes visualizations for:
-1. **Confusion Matrix**: Visualized as a heatmap to show the true vs. predicted labels for fraud detection.
-2. **Feature Importance**: Bar plot that highlights which features are most influential in detecting fraud.
+To improve the model's accuracy and robustness:
+- Experiment with additional machine learning algorithms.
+- Perform hyperparameter optimization.
+- Explore feature engineering to uncover hidden patterns.

 ---

-### **Conclusion**

-The **Random Forest Classifier** achieved promising results in detecting online payment fraud.
-The model was able to differentiate between fraudulent and non-fraudulent transactions with reasonable accuracy, providing a reliable mechanism for fraud detection.

-- **Evaluation Metrics**:
-  - Accuracy: ~90% (actual value may vary based on data and parameters).
-  - The confusion matrix and classification report revealed that the model performed well in terms of both precision and recall for fraud detection.
-  - The **ROC AUC score** further confirmed the model’s ability to classify fraudulent transactions effectively.

-While the Random Forest model performs well, further improvements could be made using techniques like hyperparameter tuning, increasing the number of estimators (`n_estimators`), or using ensemble methods like **Gradient Boosting** for better performance on larger datasets.

----
+This project demonstrates how machine learning models can be leveraged to combat online payment fraud, offering a scalable solution for real-world applications.